 Faye Knoll, M.D.

-Faye Knoll, M.D. specializes in cornea and external eye diseases, and is active in ophthalmic research.
+Faye Knoll, M.D. specializes in cataract, cornea and external eye diseases, and is active in ophthalmic research.
 Dr. Knoll sees patients at our Smithtown, Deer Park, and Holbrook offices.

 Faye Knoll, M.D. feels most rewarded by her job when she visits with her patients after a cornea transplant or other life-changing treatment and hears how pleased they are with the results.
 The expertise and wealth of knowledge available from her coworkers at SightMD have made Dr. Knoll’s experience satisfying and successful.